ABOUT THE PGM VO LIST

 “Where can I find such diverse voiceover actors?”

 And thus the PGM VO List came to be on June 30th, 2020.
-It first started as a crude Google Excel sheet to bolster the visibility of VO actors of global majority but over time, it quickly grew by the hundreds, adapted into different formats, and linked with numerous VO talent agencies, production companies, and casting directors.
-Despite its rapid growth, the mission was always the same:
+It first started as a crude Google Excel sheet to bolster the visibility of VO actors as the BIPOC VO List at first but over time, it quickly grew by the hundreds, adapted into different formats, and linked with numerous VO talent agencies, production companies, and casting directors.
+It then changed not only in format but adopted the Global Majority identity to reclaim our power in this world.
+Despite its rapid growth, the mission was always the same.